 30-0 minutes PRE workout: A liquid or easily digested meal containing Protein = 0.25g per pound of your target body weight

 Alan Aragon discusses pre workout meal for Endurance sports and Power sports as well.
-He suggests balanced, full meal consisting of carbs and protein, 0.2-0.25 g/lb target bodyweight for both.
+He suggests balanced, a full meal consisting of carbs and protein, 0.2-0.25 g/lb target body weight for both.
 Protein and carbs help to replenish muscle glycogen, maintain stamina and optimize muscle recovery and growth.

 Jarett Del Bene, recommends following ideas about best pre-workout meal according to chosen time span:

 - Morning pre-workout meal may consist of few bites of oatmeal or half a banana

 - Afternoon pre-workout meal is enough with a light snack, a banana or apple slices with peanut butter.